Ayurveda

 As long as these qualities are in balance, a person whose dosha is predominantly Vata will be healthy, creative, and exuberant.
 But when too much Vata accumulates in the body and mind, the imbalance may manifest as physical or emotional disorders, including insomnia, dry skin, arthritis, constipation, high blood pressure, anxiety, and depression.

 All body types are vulnerable to Vata derangement during autumn and winter, but those who are predominantly Vata types need to be particularly vigilant about staying in balance.
-If you don’t know your dosha, take the Dosha Quiz here.
+If you don’t know your dosha, take the Mind-Body Quiz here.

 Here are some practical ideas to keep you grounded and vibrant during the cold months ahead in the Northern Hemisphere.
 For those readers living in the southern half of the planet, spring and Kapha season have arrived, so you will need to focus instead on keeping the earth and damp qualities of Kapha dosha in balance.
 Read Kapha balancing suggestions here.